sohamsshah/Socialley/README.md

 # Socialley 💬

-A Discussion Alley for valuable socializing.
+A Discussion Alley for the smart socials.

 ## LIVE SITE: https://socialley.netlify.app/